curityio/mcp-authorization-secured-api/README.md

 | jane.test@demo.example | USA |

 To authenticate, type in one of the above corporate emails and then get a one-time code from the test email inbox.\
-Users must then consent to granting the AI agent access to trades data.
+Users must then consent to granting the AI agent access to stocks data.

 ### Secure Access Tokens